michael-alu/hospital_monitoring_group25/README.md

 *Usage*:

-bash
 ./backup_archives.sh

 - All archived logs will be moved to the archived_logs_group25 directory.
-- The script will back up the files to Munana's server using scp with SSH authentication.
+- The script will back up the files to **Munana**'s server in the home directory using scp with SSH authentication.

 ---